 |Rougham Hall: the mid 19th century house built for Philip Bennet.
 Image: Charles Hind Postcard Collection.|

-Philip Bennet (b.
-1862), the grandson of the builder, sold the house and part of the estate in the 1890s to Edwin James Johnstone (b.
+Philip Bennet (1862-1913), the great-grandson of the builder, sold the house and part of the estate in the 1890s to Edwin James Johnstone (b.
 1872), who was heir to a newspaper fortune.
 He extended the house by the addition of a substantial wing linking the rear of the building to the stable court.
 In 1904/5 the estate was acquired by Sir George Agnew, 2nd bt. and it remains the property of his descendant, Sir George Agnew (b.
 1953), 7th bt.
 The house, however, was requsitioned for military use during the Second World War, and was bombed by the enemy in September 1940, and has never been restored.
 The west tower was demolished in 1975 as being in a dangerous condition, but the ruins of the rest of the house still stand in a derelict state, and are occasionally shown to the public in their present state.
 For images of the house in its present condition, see here.